 - How strong are the calling hands that my opponent(s)has?

-- Taking all of this into account, what size of bet is more appropriate?
+- Taking all this into account, what size of bet is more appropriate?

-Therefore, especially if you perceive your opponent to have a weak- to medium-strength holding in a hand, note that picking this smaller sizing is usually the way to go, even though it can be highly exploitable.
+If you perceive your opponent to have a weak- to medium-strength holding, picking this smaller sizing is usually the way to go.
+This strategy is correct, even though it can be highly exploitable.

-Betting for value on multiple streets is something that can often be done by strong top pair hands.
-You’ll likely be able to be called by worse top pair hands that have those “kicker problems” that we discussed earlier.
+Betting for value on multiple streets is something that you can often dowith strong top pair hands.
+You’ll likely be called by worse top pair hands with those “kicker problems” discussed earlier.

-With weaker top pairs, taking a passive “bluff-catch” line on certain streets with check-calls can sometimes be a much more advantageous line than betting yourself, especially if you think there’s a good chance your opponent will bet as a bluff.
+With weaker top pairs, taking a passive “bluff-catch” line on particular streets can sometimes be a much more advantageous line.
+By check-calling rather than betting yourself, there’s a good chance your opponent will bet as a bluff.

-NOTE: Checking with medium-strength hands at times can help you realize your equity better and also give you’re an opportunity to bluff – a betting option that he may otherwise not have taken.
-Players, in general, will be more inclined to bluff when checked to than versus when they’re facing a bet.
+NOTE: Checking with medium-strength hands can help you realise your equity better.
+It can also give your opponent an opportunity to bluff.
+This betting option is one that he may not have otherwise taken.
+Players, in general, will be more inclined to bluff when checked to than versus when facing a bet.

 BLUFF-CATCH LINE #1: Cbet flop, check back the turn when IN POSITION

-Even then, if you checked back the turn and then your opponent checks to you on the river, your opponent has given another indicator of weakness.
-Their play allows you to now decide if you want to value bet your weaker top pair or check it down and have it realise its equity.
+If you checked back the turn and your opponent checks on the river, they have shown weakness.
+Their play allows you to now decide if you want to value bet your weaker top pair or check it down and realise its equity.

 BLUFF-CATCH LINE #2: Cbet flop+turn, check the river when OUT OF POSITION

-They have no other chance to win the hand other than by betting and trying to get you to fold.(If you bet, they’re usually going to be much more inclined to just fold their missed draws than bluff-raise with them.)
-Additionally, specifically versus loose fish, they’re likelier to have all of the abstract draw combinations of hands than worse top pair that you might gain value from through betting yourself, especially if your top pair already has a marginal kicker.
+They have no other chance to win the hand other than by betting and trying to get you to fold.(If you bet, they’re usually going to be much more inclined to fold their missed draws than bluff-raise with them.)

-Position can totally shift the game play for a hand.
+Position can shift the game play for a hand.
 Being out of position means that, in general, you should be mixing in more check-calls.
-Perhaps going for one street less of value betting at times (i.e. with some of your “cusp” / bet vs check value hands)than you would be doing in position, and taking much more aggressive, betting-based lines with a broader range overall.
+Perhaps going for one street less of value betting with some of your “cusp” / bet vs check value hands.

-This play might transform a hand like TPTK into a bluff-catch on specific turns or rivers when OOP, to avoid getting raised in unfavourable situations and also to help you adjust to having a positional disadvantage.
-This scenario is especially true versus good players who remain balanced well between their bluff and value combos and who can easily put you in a difficult spot with a raise when they have a positional advantage themselves.
+You might transform a hand like TPTK into a bluff-catch on specific turns or rivers when OOP.
+This play would avoid getting raised in unfavourable situations and help with having a positional disadvantage.

 Kicker in Poker Summary